 The author (JNA) thank and express gratitude to USM, Penang, Malaysia for the support of his post‐doctoral research work.
 The authors are also thanks this research was funded by Deputyship for Research & Innovation, “Ministry of Education” in Saudi Arabia for funding this research work through the project number IFKSURP‐335, Kingdom of Saudi Arabia.

 Appaturi, Jimmy Nelson; Ramalingam, Rajabathar.
 Jothi; Gnanamani, Muthu Kumaran; Periyasami, Govindasami; Arunachalam, Prabhakarn; Adnan, Rohana; Adam, Farook; Wasmiah, Mohammed D.; and Al‐Lohedan, Hamad A., "Review on Carbon Dioxide Utilization for Cycloaddition of Epoxides by Ionic Liquid-Modified Hybrid Catalysts: Effect of Influential Parameters and Mechanisms Insight" (2021).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 36.